 Understanding the mechanism of the freak wave phenomenon is intriguing for scientists, engineers, and mariners.
 The mechanisms that lead to freak waves are understandably diverse and it is not surprising that different freak waves exhibit different qualitative features (Liu and Mori, 2000).
-A review of the existing mechanisms of freak waves was presented by Pelinovsky and Kharif (2008), Slunyaev et al. (2011).
+A review of the existing mechanisms of freak waves was presented by 15 Pelinovsky and Kharif (2008), Slunyaev et al. (2011).

-We consider freak waves in unidirectional wave fields which satisfy the common definition of a freak wave, namely that the wave height exceeds approximately two times the significant wave height (H_s) or that the crest height exceeds $1.25H_s$ (Kharif and Pelinovsky, 2006; Olagnon and van Iseghem, 2000; Dysthe et al., 2008; Kharif and Pelinovsky, 2003).
-Freak waves that are dominantly generated from wave energy convergence as a consequence of the random superposition of many waves components with not necessarily strong nonlinearity is still under discussion (Wang et al., 2015; Onorato et al., 2013; Garret and Gemmrich, 2009; Gemmrich and Garrett, 2008; Slunyaev et al., 2005; Muller et al., 2005).
-Different from some papers (Haver, 2004; Kharif and Pelinovsky, 2003; Pelinovsky et al., 2000), in which a freak wave is discussed as an accidental event from nowhere, that appears and disappears suddenly, we discuss freak waves in (mainly) random wave fields that exhibit long-life gradual growth and decay.
-Latifah and van Groesen (2012) described and predicted freak waves by measuring the degree of phase coherence from a given time series at one position.
+We consider freak waves in unidirectional wave fields which satisfy the common definition of a freak wave, namely that the wave height exceeds approximately two times the significant wave height ( $H_s$ ) or that the crest height exceeds $1.25H_s$ (Kharif and Pelinovsky, 2006; Olagnon and van Iseghem, 2000; Dysthe et al., 2008; Kharif and Pelinovsky, 2003).
+Freak waves that are dominantly generated from wave energy convergence as a consequence of the random superposition

+- 20 of many waves components with not necessarily strong nonlinearity is still under discussion (Wang et al., 2015; Onorato et al., 2013; Garret and Gemmrich, 2009; Gemmrich and Garrett, 2008; Slunyaev et al., 2005; Muller et al., 2005).
+Different from some papers (Haver, 2004; Kharif and Pelinovsky, 2003; Pelinovsky et al., 2000a), in which a freak wave is discussed as an accidental event from nowhere, that appears and disappears suddenly, we discuss freak waves in (mainly) random wave fields that exhibit long-life gradual growth and decay.
+Latifah and van Groesen (2012) described and predicted freak waves by mea- - suring the degree of phase coherence from a given time series at one position.
 It is the phase variance over an interval of the dominant wave frequencies.
 In this paper, we investigate the local coherence computed from the local time spreading of the most energetic waves, which is determined by wavelet transform.
 Nowadays, wavelet transformation is widely applied to analyse freak waves (Hu et al., 2015; Kwon et al., 2015; Cherneva and Soares, 2014; Bai et al., 2015; Wang et al., 2015; Wu et al., 2010) as it has wider applicability than Fourier techniques (Lin and Liu, 2004).

-In the study of Slunyaev et al. (2005), the calculation of the first derivative of the local group velocity in the time series shows the presence of regions of strong wave convergence or divergence near freak events where strong modulations occur.
+- In the study of Slunyaev et al. (2005), the calculation of the first derivative of the local group velocity in the time series shows the presence of regions of strong wave convergence or divergence near freak events where strong modulations occur.
 However, the question about the origin of the freak wave, whether it is naturally contained in the wave trains or induced by Benjamin Feir instability, is still open.
-Pelinovsky et al. (2011) discussed a freak wave of the solitary-like shape that is originated from the wave packet and is based on the dispersive focusing of unidirectional wave packets.
-In addition, we also contribute in understanding the process and the origin of freak waves appearing in random wave fields.
+Pelinovsky et al. (2011) discussed the scenario of a single freak wave in deep water by dispersive focussing of a unidirectional wave packet in linear theory and showed that the freak wave is originated from an anomalous solitary wave.
+In addition, we also contribute in understanding the process and the origin of freak waves appearing - 10 anomalous solitary wave.
+In addition, we also contribute in understanding the process and the origin of freak wa in random wave fields.